effektif/user-docs/docs/integration/connectors.rst

 ::

-	{
-	  "myCheckbox" : true
+	"value" : true
-	}

 Authentication
 --------------

-Due to the fact that a connector is publicly accessible, any provided data will be publicly available as well.
+Publishing a connector makes it publicly accessible, as well as any data that the connector provides.
-In order to prevent unauthorized access, the connector can implement one of two authentication mechanisms.
+To prevent unauthorized access, the connector can implement authentication, so that only Signavio Workflow can access the data.
+Connectors may use one of two authentication mechanisms.

-HTTP basic authentication
+HTTP Basic authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A simple method for authentication is [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
-While configuring a connector, you can specify a username and a password.
+Connectors can use `HTTP basic authentication <https://en.wikipedia.org/wiki/Basic_access_authentication>`_ to restrict access using a username and password that you specify when configuring the connector.
+To implement HTTP Basic authentication, your connector endpoints must:

+#. send an HTTP *401 Unauthorized* response, with an empty response body, for any request that does not include valid credentials
-Your connector endpoint then needs to check the ``Authorization`` header which contains the Base64 encoded username and password and verify their values.
+#. check the credentials in the ``Authorization`` HTTP header field, when provided, by decoding the Base64-encoded username and password and verifying their values.

-Signavio Workflow will provide the ``Authorization`` header pre-emptively on the first request, the connector will not be required to send the authentication challenge.
+When a connector’s configuration includes a username and password, Signavio Workflow will pre-emptively include the ``Authorization`` header when sending requests to the connector endpoints.
+This avoids an additional *401 Unauthorized* response and a new request for the authentication challenge.

 Token authentication
 ^^^^^^^^^^^^^^^^^^^^

-Similar to an API key, you can choose a password (token) which will be provided in a header or query parameter upon every request send to the connector.
+Similar to an API key, you can choose a password (token) that Signavio Workflow will include in a request header field or URL query string, for every request it sends the connector endpoints.
-The configuration allows you to choose whether you want to use a request header field or a query parameter which is added to the URL.
+In the connector configuration, you can choose between a request header field or a URL query string parameter, and specify the header or parameter name.
-Furthermore, you can pick the name of the respective header field / query parameter.

-The connector then simply needs to check the respective header field value / query parameter value.
+The connector endpoints can then authenticate requests by checking the respective header field or query string parameter value.

 Configuring a connector
 -----------------------